Hounds for Hurricane Helene helpers

 |0

-This work, Hounds for Hurricane Helene helpers [Image 3 of 3], by Edward Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hounds for Hurricane Helene helpers, by Edward Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.